Prevalence of Diarrhoea Among Children

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

-Q1: In the past two weeks, did [name of the child] have loose or liquid stool?
+Q1: In the past two weeks, did [name of the child] have diarrhoea?

 (ask the next question only if the previous answer is YES)

-Q2: During this time, did s/he pass 3 or more loose stools in one day?
+Q2: During this time, did s/he pass 3 or more loose stools in the course of one day?

 4) A standard recall period of two weeks is commonly used by most agencies.
 However, a number of pieces of research showed that such a long recall period leads to imprecise data that underestimates diarrhoea prevalence by up to 45% (for example, 1, 2) .
 If your data does not need to be comparable with other surveys (e.g. is used only for comparing your project's baseline and endline values), consider using a shorter recall period of 7 days (for maximum precision, you can also use a 3 day recall period though this will require increasing the sample size by approx. 70%).
 Always ensure that both baseline and endline surveys use the same recall period.